See accommodations available through our disability support services.

 - Housing Accommodations

-Each semester students are required to re-enroll for services, and the Disability Service staff will evaluate continued services according to each student's needs.
+Each semester students are required to renew services.
+Through our interactive process, Disability Service staff will evaluate continued services according to each student's needs.

 Note-taking is arranged between Disability Services and the professor to provide adequate notes from classroom lectures through either printed materials, PowerPoint presentations, lecture notes, or notes taken by a student.